ardeshir/docs/Metrics_Julia.md

 - Logging the response status and body can help in debugging any issues.

 #### Example: Julia Function to Send Metrics
+Below is a more structured way to encapsulate the send metric functionality within a Julia function:

 -  metrics.jl